 Confounding stereotypes of what "masculine" or "feminine" jewellery means, her pieces look to go "beyond gender," and are inspired by music and "the darker side of what makes us human."
 Martin, who is also a long-standing visiting lecturer at beloved Central Saint Martins, says that in judging the awards this year she’ll be looking for “something that captures my heart...
 It’s definitely a gut feeling," she says.
 "I haven’t got one thing I’m searching for, just make me feel something!"

-Her advice for young creatives looking to make great work that implicitly makes a difference – as hers does – is to follow your heart.
+Her advice for young creatives looking to do great work that implicitly makes a difference – as hers does – is to follow your heart.
 "I feel I’ve done that and I’ve tried not to sway away from it," she says.
-"You get a million different types of people giving you advice, but follow your gut and it’ll all work out."
+"You get a million different types of people giving you advice, but follow your gut, and it’ll all work out."

 Rework "negatives" into positive affirmations